Susan Lessard, Bucksport, Chair -- 2nd Term

 Robert Sanford, Gorham -- 1st Term

-Robert Sanford is Chair of the Department of Environmental Science & Policy at the University of Southern Maine, a position he has held since 2010.
+Robert Sanford is Professor Emeritus of Environmental Science and Policy at the University of Southern Maine.
 Mr. Sanford obtained an M.S. and Ph.D. in Environmental Science from the State University of New York College of Environmental Science and Forestry, and an undergraduate degree in Anthropology from SUNY Potsdam.
 He is the author of numerous books and journal articles on environmental planning and policy, applied archeology, instruction, and civic engagement.
 Prior to joining the faculty of the University of Southern Maine in 1996, Mr. Sanford served 10 years as an Environmental Board District Coordinator for the State of Vermont administering a land-use permitting program for one of Vermont's nine environmental districts.
 In addition to his extensive teaching and academic research responsibilities, Mr. Sanford has served on numerous advisory committees for state and local government as well as non-profit organizations including the Maine Water Resources Committee, the Maine Farmland Project, and the Friends of the Presumpscot River.
 Mr. Sanford also served on the Town of Gorham's Municipal Recycling Committee for ten years.
 He lives in Gorham with his wife and son.
-Robert Sanford was appointed to the Board by Governor Janet T. Mills in July 2019.
+Mr. Sanford was appointed to the Board by Governor Janet T. Mills in June 2019.

 Steven Pelletier, Topsham -- 1st Term